 - The areas where bedsores are most likely to develop should be dry and free from moisture.
 Apply any topical applications that would prevent the development of bedsores.

 - The elderly should avoid unnecessary friction, which would otherwise favor the development of sores.

 - Hydration is a must, and the elderly should take in enough amounts of liquids.

 - For the elderly with diabetes, controlling blood sugar levels becomes necessary.
 And so, conducting regular blood tests to check sugar levels is a must.

-- The elderly should not lay on their back for long.
-If they insist on doing so, put a pillow under the calves to elevate the ankles.
+- The elderly should not lie on their back for long.
+However, if they insist on doing so, put a pillow under the calves to elevate the ankles.

 - While lying sideways, avoid direct contact of the hip bone with the bed for long durations.
-For this, place a pillow underneath, so that the fleshy part is in contact with the bed and not the hip bone.
+Place a pillow underneath, so the fleshy part connects with the mattress, not the hip bone.

-- Caregivers can get special designed bed sores cushions and mattresses for the elderly patients.
+- Caregivers can get uniquely designed bed sores cushions and mattresses for elderly patients.

 Tips can for getting rid of bed sores at the earliest

 Bedsores are caused by pressure against the skin that limits blood flow to the skin.
 Limited movement can make skin vulnerable to damage and lead to the development of bedsores.
 Your risk of developing bedsores is higher if you have difficulty moving and can’t change position easily while seated or in bed.